TerrapinATL/linux-audio-moode-prep/linux.audio.flac-cleanup-guide-v8.md

 -- Log File Reference & Understanding Your Log Files

-Throughout this workflow, all scripts direct their tracking data to a dedicated flac_logs directory created at the root of your working folder ($PWD/flac_logs).
-This ensures your music directories remain completely free of random text files and gives you a centralized place to review the results of your mass operations.
+Throughout this workflow, all scripts direct their tracking data to a dedicated flac_logs directory created in your home directory ($HOME/flac_logs), regardless of which library folder you're working in.
+This ensures your music directories remain completely free of random text files and gives you a single, centralized place to review the results of your mass operations across every run.

 The logging system uses a consistent naming convention across all processing steps: